 Refuel only at approved suppliers such as marina fuel docks or automotive fuel service stations.
 Approved suppliers have safeguards in place to lessen the likelihood of static discharge.
-Use only containers and funnels approved for use with gasoline fuels.
+Use only containers and funnels approved for use with the fuel type.
 See the Before Refueling section of this manual for additional information.